Dare5633/Lofi-Loli-discord-/README.md

-you may use this code BUT DO NOT REMOVE CREDITS

-Add ur own token in config.json
+Add your token in config.json